-- New sources of inefficiencies: - Excessive automation: tax incentives or labor market imperfections (increasing the wage above the social opportunity cost) can lead to inefficient automation - Automation may affect bargaining. - Other social effects from lower labor share, job loss etc.
+- New sources of inefficiencies-typically in the direction of excessive automation: - Labor market imperfections (increasing the wage above the social opportunity cost) can lead to inefficient automation - Automation may affect bargaining. - Other social effects from lower labor share, job loss etc. - Tax policy excessively favorable to capital and indirectly to automation-Acemoglu, Manera and Restrepo (2020), effectiv taxes on labor around 25%, while on capital they have fallen to around 5%. triggering excessive automation.